Idel-Ural State: History

 Members of the Tatar-Bashkir Committee of Idel-Ural based outside of Russia such as Ayaz İshaki participated in an anti-Bolshevik propaganda war.
 Some also joined the Prometey group, a circle of anti-Soviet Muslim intellectuals based in Warsaw.
 The idea of Idel-Ural by its supporting nationalists included the territory of modern-day Tatarstan, Bashkortostan, and most of Orenburg Oblast.
 The nationalists also wished for expansion towards the Caspian Sea.
-In January 1918, the Millät Mäclese adopted a constitution written by Galimzian Sharaf, Ilias and Jangir Alkin, Osman Tokumbetov and Y. Muzaffarov.
-The Millät Mäclese looked to declare the creation of Idel-Ural on 1 March 1918, a plan which never came to fruition due to Bolshevik arrests of members of the Millät Mäclese and their official declaration of the Tatar-Bashkir Soviet Socialist Republic.
+In January 1918, the Millät Mäclese adopted a constitution written by Galimzian Sharaf, Ilias and Jangir Alkin, Osman Tokumbetov, and Y. Muzaffarov.

-The Republic, which in reality included only some sections of Kazan and Ufa, was defeated by the Red Army on 28 March 1918.
-Its parliament disbanded in April.
+The Millät Mäclese looked to declare the creation of Idel-Ural on 1 March 1918, a plan which never came to fruition due to Bolshevik arrests of deputies of the Millät Mäclese and their official declaration of the Tatar-Bashkir Soviet Socialist Republic.
+After the arrested deputies were freed, they reconvened in the Tatar part of Kazan beyond the Bolaq stream (hence in Soviet historiography it was called "Transbolaq Republic" (Забулачная республика)).
+The republic, which in reality included only some sections of Kazan and Ufa, was defeated by the Red Army on 28 March 1918.
+The Its Parliament disbanded in April.

 The president of Idel-Ural, Sadrí Maqsudí Arsal, escaped to Finland in 1918.
 He was well received by the Finnish foreign minister Carl Enckell, who remembered his valiant defence of the national self-determination and constitutional rights of Finland in the Russian Duma.
-The president-in-exile also met officials from Estonia before continuing in 1919 to Sweden, Germany and France, in a quest for Western support.
+The president-in-exile also met officials from Estonia before continuing in 1919 to Sweden, Germany, and France, in a quest for Western support.
 Idel-Ural was listed among the "Captive Nations" in the Cold War-era public law (1959) of the United States.